Build your ASP.NET web application with Chef Habitat

 - Next Steps: Provides suggested topics for further reading within the reference documentation and blog posts.

-Download and install the Habitat CLI (command-line interface) on your Windows workstation or VM.
+Download and install the Chef Habitat CLI (command-line interface) on your Windows workstation or VM.
 You should complete all steps before doing any local development work with the CLI.